 FAQs on AISH Payment Dates 2024

 Yes.
 You can work while receiving the AISH payment.
 Thus, you’re encouraged to work to the extent you can to improve your situation.

 Is AISH Payment Taxable?

-Unlike other benefits, you’re not taxed upon receiving the AISH payment.
-This implies that you can spend the money the way you like without including it during tax filing.
+No, AISH payments are not taxable.
+This implies that you can spend the money however you like without including it during tax filing.